mpyle101/aoc/README.md

-# aoc-rs
+# aoc

-Advent of Code in Rust
+Advent of Code